itsnehagarg/DevOpsInAction/ConfigurationManagementusingAnsible.md

-# Configuration Management using Ansible
+# 🌻Configuration Management using Ansible

 Some operations that needs to be performed:
 -Upgrades